grizzthedj/smart_proxy_ipam/README.md

 ## Usage

-Once plugin is installed, you can look at the phpIPAM Dashboard(at Infrastructure --> phpIPAM Dashboard), for a simple view of sections, subnets etc. and/or use phpIPAM to get the next available IP address for a subnet:
+Once plugin is installed, you can look at the phpIPAM Dashboard(at Infrastructure --> IPAM Dashboard), for a simple view of sections, subnets etc. and/or use phpIPAM to get the next available IP address for a subnet:

-1. Create a subnet in Foreman of IPAM type "phpIPAM".
-Click on the `Proxy` tab and associate the subnet with the phpIPAM proxy. _NOTE: This subnet must actually exist in phpIPAM.
+1. Create a subnet in Foreman of IPAM type "External IPAM".
+Click on the `Proxy` tab and associate the subnet with the External IPAM proxy. _NOTE: This subnet must actually exist in phpIPAM.
 There is no phpIPAM integration on the subnet creation at this time._
 2. Create a host in Foreman.
-When adding/editing interfaces, select the above subnet, and the next available IP(pulled from phpIPAM) for the selected subnet will be displayed in the IPv4 address field. _NOTE: This is not supported for IPv6._
+When adding/editing interfaces, select the above created subnet, and the next available IP(pulled from phpIPAM) for the selected subnet will be displayed in the IPv4 address field. _NOTE: This is not supported for IPv6._

 ## Local development